mboorj/mboorj.github.ip/about.md

 replace a coding language like Python or Java.
 Alan Zucconi has an excellent [video](https://youtu.be/Kk2MH9O4pXY) demonstrating the construction of a computer in Life, from basic logic circuts to a Full Universal Turing Machine and an 8-bit programmable computer.

+### About Glider

+I said earlier that Glider is about buttons and the Game of Life.
+That's not completely true.

+The figures on the buttons aren't just re-interpretations of cellular automata for physical space.
+They're also portraits of humanity.

+Like a glider, you continously move through space and time, forever forging a path into the future.
+Like a glider, you're also a part of systems far larger than yourself, moving and changing around you.